E-valuator: Reliable Agent Verifiers with Sequential Hypothesis Testing: Experiments

 \section{Experiments}

-To empirically demonstrate that \textit{e-valuator} achieves false alarm rate control, as well as higher power than alternative methods, we conducted comprehensive experiments across six datasets and tasks using four different agent-verifier combinations.
-We additionally show that \textit{e-valuator} can be applied to recover a large fraction of the original accuracy within a limited token budget.
+To empirically validate \textit{e-valuator}, we compare it to other baseline methods along three axes: (1) \textbf{false alarm rate control}: ``does e-valuator maintain the false alarm rate below the desired level, $\alpha$?''
+(2) \textbf{power}: ``how often does e-valuator reject unsuccessful trajectories?'' and (3) \textbf{token savings}: ``among unsuccessful trajectories, how quickly does e-valuator reject, and (relatedly) how many tokens do we save via early rejection?''
+These are common hypothesis testing metrics that matter in practice: a user would like to catch as many unsuccessful trajectories as possible, and catch them early enough to save compute.
+Log-optimality (Section ~\ref{sec:logoptimal}) suggests that the density ratio statistic should accumulate evidence against $\mathcal{H}_A$ quickly, which should manifest empirically as both higher power (more total rejections) and shorter run lengths under $\mathcal{H}_A$ (earlier rejections).
+We conducted our experiments across six datasets and tasks using three different agent-verifier combinations, each in a different setting.

-\textbf{Agents and verifiers.} We conduct experiments on two tool-calling agents, Aviary \citep{narayanan2024aviary} and Octotools \citep{lu2025octotools}, one step-by-step reasoning model, Claude Sonnet 4, and on online chess games from a public repository.
+\textbf{Agents and verifiers.} We conduct experiments on two tool-calling agents, Aviary \citep{narayanan2024aviary} and Octotools \citep{lu2025octotools}, and one step-by-step reasoning model, Claude Sonnet 4.
 For Aviary and Octotools, we use Claude Haiku 3.5 as the verifier, asking after each tool call for a text-based probability that the trajectory thus far is successful.
-For the reasoning model, we use a popular pretrained process-reward model (PRM) \citep{wang2024math}, which provides a logit-based probability that each step in a reasoning trace is correct.
-Finally, for the chess experiments, we use Stockfish as the reward model, an open-sourced verifier that numerically evaluates the strength of White's position after each step.
+For the reasoning model, we use a popular pretrained process-reward model \citep{wang2024math}, which provides a logit-based probability that each step in a reasoning trace is correct.

-\textbf{Datasets.} We experiment on datasets from three different domains: (1) \textbf{mathematical reasoning} (GSM8k \citep{cobbe2021training} and MATH \citep{hendrycks2021measuring}), (2) \textbf{question-answering} (HotpotQA \citep{yang2018hotpotqa}, MedQA \citep{jin2021disease}, and MMLU-Pro \citep{wang2024mmlu}), and (3) \textbf{chess games}.
-For \textbf{chess}, we use open-sourced and annotated games from LiChess.
-We present results from all datasets except GSM8k in the main section, and provide the GSM8k results in the Appendix.
-Results for each dataset are from one corresponding agent-verifier combination.
+\textbf{Datasets.} We experiment on six datasets across two domains: (1) \textbf{mathematical reasoning} (GSM8k \citep{cobbe2021training}, MATH \citep{hendrycks2measuring}, and AIME \citep{aime_1983_2024}), and (2) \textbf{question-answering} (HotpotQA \citep{yang2018hotpotqa}, MedQA \citep{jin2021disease}, and MMLU-Pro \citep{wang2024mmlu}).
+We present results from all datasets except GSM8k and AIME in the main section, and provide the GSM8k and AIME results in Appendix \ref{sec:more_results}.
+Results for each dataset are from one agent-verifier combination.
 A full description of the dataset, agent, and verifier combinations is available in Appendix \ref{sec:appdx:datasets}.
+Our verifiers span a wide range of quality (Appendix table ~\ref{tab:verifier_quality}).